2007–08 Pittsburgh Penguins season: Player statistics

-†Denotes player spent time with another team before joining Team.
-Stats reflect time with the Team only.
+†Denotes player spent time with another team before joining the Penguins.
+Stats reflect time with the Penguins only.

 ‡Denotes player was traded mid-season.
-Stats reflect time with the Team only.
+Stats reflect time with the Penguins only.

 Awards and records

-Tyler Kennedy, Jonathan Filewich, Chris Minard and Alex Goligoski played in their first NHL games.
-Kennedy, Minard and Connor James scored their first goals, while Goligoski, Ryan Stone and Ty Conklin recorded first points.
+Chris Minard made his NHL debut this season and scored his first goal this season.
 Evgeni Malkin recorded his first hat trick on January 3.

-In addition, Evgeni Malkin, Maxime Talbot and Ryan Malone scored their first playoff goals.
-Rob Scuderi, Tyler Kennedy and Kris Letang recorded their first playoff points.
-Marc-Andre Fleury recorded his first playoff shutout.
+In addition, Marc-Andre Fleury recorded his first playoff shutout.

 Awards

 Evgeni Malkin was added to the All-Star Game on January 22 as a replacement following an injury to Sidney Crosby.
 In the game, Malkin recorded two assists.
 On April 29, the NHL announced that Malkin, along with Alexander Ovechkin and Jarome Iginla, was named as a finalist for the Hart Memorial Trophy, awarded to the player most valuable to his team.
 With 106 points, Malkin was the Penguins' leader in scoring.
 He finished second in the NHL only to Ovechkin.
 At one point in the season, Malkin recorded a 15-game point streak, the longest by a Russian player in the NHL.
 In June, he was announced as the NHL's top center and honored on the First All-Star Team alongside Ovechkin and Iginla, defensemen Nicklas Lidstrom and Dion Phaneuf and goaltender Evgeni Nabokov.

 The Penguins benefited from the success of several players who were called up from the team's American Hockey League (AHL) affiliate, the Wilkes-Barre/Scranton Penguins.
 Forward Tyler Kennedy was first recalled on October 27.
 Defenseman Kris Letang was recalled on November 13 and immediately contributed to the Penguins shootout, scoring on all of his first five attempts, including during the Winter Classic on January 1.
 Of his five shots, three won the game for the Penguins.
 Kennedy and Letang were selected to compete in the YoungStars competition for rookies during the All-Star break.

 On April 2, following the final home game against the Philadelphia Flyers, the team announced its award winners for the season.
 Awards were given by the Pittsburgh chapter of the Professional Hockey Writers Association, the Penguins Booster Club, as well as voted amongst the team.